efeelize/eng/kaiyan/dinner/complaining_restaurant.md

 # 2.pay as you go [n.现收现付]
 - A system in which a person or organization pays for the cost of something when they occur rather than before or afterwards is called pay as you go.

+# 3.where do I begin [phr.从何开始] & to make matters worse [phr.更糟糕的是]
+> 1）this is what you say when you have a long list of complaints.If you say something negative.

+> 2)It's used to explain how the situation got even worse.Yeah, so I'm complaining about one thing and then this thing is even worse than the first part.

+# 4.took forever [phr.特别慢] & take no time
+> 1)So take forever here just try not to think about "take" in the literal sense, like take the phone or take some money.
+It's just a word we use when we're talking about time.Exactly but when you say "You took forever" obviously it doesn't mean forever.
+It just means a really, really, really long time, slower than you expected.

+> 2)it is the opposite of "take forever" if something happens very quickly.I would probably say it took no time.

+# 5.short-staffed [adj.人手短缺的] & under-staffed & swamped [adj.忙的不可开交]
+> 1)so like maybe someone calls in sick or some accident happened and you did not have enough people.Alright so this doesn't only happen at a restaurant it can happen anywhere and usually in service jobs.

+> 2)you can also say under-staffed and it pretty much has the same meaning as short-staffed.

+> 3)So we can always use this phrase at work.
+I'm swamped at work, I'm swamped with work… They're not exactly the same but pretty similar.Anything.
+Yeah you don't need to have a job in order to be swamped you could be swamped with homework, swamped with chores at home.
+So it just means really, really, really busy.

+# 6.attitude adjustment & fix your attitude
+> 1)So adjustment, of course, is similar to change but adjust is more slight?Yeah.
+Like you adjust the temperature.
+I mean it's basically a fancy word for change or fix and we're gonna put a few more examples into our expansion section. so go ahead and check that out.

+> 2)So if a person is like that someone might say that my attitude is not so good and I have a bad attitude.
+So it's kind of the way that you think and this affects the way that you behave as well and we often talk about bad attitudes when we talk about teenagers.

+# 7.meeting expectations [phr.达到期望]
+> 1)so expectation that's something that you think should happen.And if something is not meeting expectations then it's not reaching that level.So we would see this phrase a lot when we were in school like when the teacher would give us a report card, it might say, "Lisa is doing great but Adam is only meeting expectations."It's not bad, but it's just not what the teacher wants.
+The teacher wants to see you, emm...you get better scores or you to do better in class.

+> 2)Well it sounds like there are other things that are not meeting the customer's expectations because he says, "I specifically asked for no mayonnaise /'meənez/ [n.蛋黄酱,可简写：mayo] on my burger."

+# 8.I specifically said & I specifically asked &  I specifically stated.
+> All of these sort of verbs that have to do with talking or asking or commanding.Yeah.
+And it usually means that you did this for a reason.Yeah.
+I wasn't just being crazy when I was speaking.
+I wanted no mayonnaise on my hamburger that is why I specifically said, "Please, no mayonnaise."

+# 9.pride ourselves on sth  [phr.我们引以为傲的]
+> "So "pride" obviously is the noun version of proud.And when you are proud you are very pleased with something that you have done.

+> Companies and managers will always say, "Alright, we pride ourselves on something.Yeah so even pride ourselves on service that's a very common one.
+We pride ourselves on our tradition or history.
+It really can be anything.

+# 10.hygienic /ˌhaɪdʒɪ'ɛnɪk/ [adj.卫生的] & sanitary /'sænə'tɛri/ [adj.清洁的]
+> 1) tending to promote or preserve health.like:hygienic habits like using disposable tissues;hygienic surroundings with plenty of fresh air.hygienic is usually related to the body.So for example, in this case, we used hygientic because there is a hair in the soup.The kitchen was hygienic but you know sometimes hairs did start swimming in soups or other dishes.
+That something that happened from time to time[phr.偶尔].

+> 2) I think about sanitary as referring to waste.The garbage or anything like that.free from filth /fɪlθ/ [n.污秽] and pathogens /'pæθədʒəns/ [n.病原体、物].

+# 11.on the house [phr.免单]
+> Because it means that the restaurant is paying.Yes.
+So anything that is free at a restaurant or a bar is on the house.

 # III.pattern
 ***Where do I begin?
 First of all, our food took forever!***